peter88213/yw2xtg/docs/usage.md

 ### Intended usage

-The included installation script creates a shortcut on the desktop.
+The included installation script prompts you to create a shortcut on the desktop.
 You can launch the program by dragging a yWriter project file and dropping it on the shortcut icon.

 ### Command line usage